philemn/Auth0DemoApp/README.md

 You will need to do a bit of a legwork within the Auth0 platform itself, mainly the following (probably in this order):
 1. Create a Database connection (leave the default name Username-Password-Authentication)
-2. Create a Social connection to Google and/or Facebook
+2. Create a Social connection to Google
 3. Create an Enterprise connection to Azure (or some other iDP).
 You will need to build an authorization url and put it in the LOCAL-VARS.js file.
 Here is a sample Authorize url: https://login.microsoftonline.com/myaccount.onmicrosoft.com/oauth2/v2.0/authorize?login_hint=&response_type=code&client_id=your_ms_client_id&redirect_uri=https%3A%2F%2Fyour-auth0-tenant-url%2Flogin%2Fcallback&nonce=bg1QiFDkq5mq9IiyKb4v&scope=openid%20profile%20email%20https%3A%2F%2Fgraph.microsoft.com%2FUser.Read%20https%3A%2F%2Fgraph.microsoft.com%2FDirectory.Read.All&state=rGCvyR67FdK1uW2aWOYqTA3W9SIAu_nf
 4. Create two organizations, name them organization-a and organization-b